 Olympia Provisions chef/owner/salumist Elias Cairo is a first generation Greek-American who learned the craft of charcuterie by watching his father, who cured meat at the family’s home in Salt Lake City.
 These old world preparations and preservation techniques set the foundation for his lifelong fascination with meat.
 Elias started cooking at a young age in his father’s restaurants, and at the age of 20 began a trade apprenticeship in Switzerland, where for over four years he was taught classic techniques of cooking, butchery, and charcuterie.
 Eli then received a formal culinary education in Switzerland and shortly after, apprenticed in a hotel kitchen in Greece.
 In the summer of 2009, Elias opened Olympia Provisions, Oregon’s first USDA-certified meat curing facility, and two European-style deli and restaurants.
 At Olympia Provisions, Elias approaches the craft of charcuterie with purity and patience.
 The Olympia Provisions team butchers antibiotic-free Pacific Northwest pork, holding its cured meats in natural casings.
 When he’s not curing meat and trying new foods, Elias spends much of his free time in the great outdoors of the Pacific Northwest, fly-fishing and rock climbing.
 His adventurous spirit has brought on many adventures both local and worldwide, and shows no signs of stopping.

-RingSide Steakhouse Uptown (Portland, OR)
+Urdaneta (Portland, OR)

-Chesa (Portland, OR)
+Ataula (Portland, OR)

 José Chesa is a chef.
 Cooking is not just his job, it is his life.
 The son of an Aragonian chef, José was exposed to quality food from day one.
 He grew up cooking alongside his father and grandmother, and he began to display his own talent and acute palate at a very early age.
 It soon became clear that he had inherited his family’s passion for gastronomic excellence, and with it, José began traveling the globe, honing his craft at prestigious venues including Arpege, Can Fabes, and Fleur-de-Sel.
-Portland became home for his family and new restaurant Ataula in 2014.
-In early 2016 he co-founded Portland’s first xurros (churros) shop, 180 with wife Cristina Baez.
-José was chosen as Portland Monthly’s “Chef of the Year,” and in 2016 and 2017, he was nominated for “Best Chef Northwest” by the James Beard Foundation.
+Portland became home for his family and restaurant Ataula in 2013.
+In early 2016 he co-founded Portland’s first xurros (churros) shop, 180 Xurros with wife Cristina Baez.
+José was chosen as Portland Monthly’s Chef of the Year and he was nominated for Best Chef: Northwest by the James Beard Foundation in 2015, 2016, 2019.

 Han Oak (Portland, OR)